Line Flow based SLAM: Related Work

 \section{Related Work}

-Line flow-based SLAM has relationships with line segment detection and matching, 3D line reconstruction, and visual SLAM.
-There is a large literature on each kind of the tasks, we briefly review the most relevant works as follows.
+The proposed LF-SLAM requires various sub-tasks, namely line segment detection and matching, 3D line reconstruction, and visual SLAM.
+There are a large number of literatures on each subtask.
+We briefly review the most relevant works.